Want the perfect workout program?Take Quiz

 No matter what kind of finisher you do, push yourself hard.
 The goal should be to exhaust yourself, but be sure to leave just a little in the tank as you don’t want to leave a workout completely wiped out every time or you can end up overtraining yourself or needing prolonged recovery.

 Below we are going to give you various finisher workout examples that you can use.
 This will help you understand how finisher workouts look.
 We will note the finishers' "goal".
 You can use the below finisher workouts at your disposal.

 Here are some examples of workout finishers that you follow…

 Goal: Metabolic Conditioning (Calorie Burn, Endurance & Conditioning)

 Being that this is a metabolic finisher, you will be targeting your full body with compound exercises at a high intensity.
-We switch from lower to upper body focused exercises throughout the workout so you can make it through at a high intensity.
+However, we will switch from a lower body exercise to an upper body exercise throughout the workout so you can make it through at a high intensity.
+Basically, your lower body will rest as your upper body works, and vice versa.
 Also, this will make it so your blood has to travel from your upper to your lower body, which makes for more calories burned.